LiHRaM/glass/README.md

 __Features:__

-- The timer __automatically starts__ when make any file changes in the repository
+- The timer __automatically starts__ when file changes are made in the repository.
-- The timer __automatically pauses__ when it doesn't detect any file activity for a while
+- The timer __automatically pauses__ when editing has been inactive for a set time limit.
-- The time you spent is automatically added to the next `git commit`
+- The time you spent is automatically added to the next `git commit`.
 - The timer increments in discreet steps: the _minimal billable unit_ (MBU), by default this is 1 minute.
-- Spent time is stored as metadata using [git-notes](https://git-scm.com/docs/git-notes) and can be pushed and stored automatically to any remote repository (e.g Github)
+- Spent time is stored as metadata using [git-notes](https://git-scm.com/docs/git-notes) and can be pushed and stored automatically to any remote repository (e.g Github).

 __Currently Supported:__